 For example, it is fitted with an 'anti-scalping' roller at the back, which prevents bald patches (in the paddock - it won't do anything for hair loss) where the surface of the ground is uneven.
 In general terms, you should consider a flail mower if your needs are for a heavier-duty topper which will deal with tougher paddocks, where a rotary mower is better suited to larger areas of easier cutting.

 Why do I need one?

-Grass grows quickly given half a chance, but if it gets too lush there could be a risk of laminitis in some horses or ponies.
-On a purely practical level, keeping the grass to the recommended length provides good grazing for your horse and also makes the removal of droppings much easier.
+Grass grows quickly given half a chance, but on a purely practical level, keeping the grass to the recommended length provides good grazing for your horse and also makes the removal of droppings much easier.
 It's definitely a case of 'little and often' and paddock topping and muck removal go hand in hand when it comes to good paddock management.